Fire & Ice in Lititz, PA

 After New Year’s resolutions have started to fade and weeks of bitter cold have set in, we enter a state of hibernation with a touch of cabin fever.
 What better way to break the habit of weekend Netflix binging than attending Lititz’s Fire & Ice?

 Back for its 14th year in a row, visitors and locals alike love this winter event.
 You can expect awesome ice carvings, taste bud-tickling chili, and loads of local love bustling about this quaint, walkable town.
-The event begins on Friday, February 15 and continues through Monday, February 18, 2018.
+The event is on Friday, February 14 and Saturday, February 15, 2019.

 Fire & Ice is estimated to bring in 40,000 people to the little town of Lititz over the course of the weekend.
 Put on by Venture Lititz and the Lititz Lions Club, the event is a fundraiser for the community programming of both organizations.